Pollybs/dataiku1/README.md

 <h3>1 - Configuration of the Dataiku DSS environment and project,</h3>

 <h3>2 - Data preparation and EDA</h3>

+Checking the distribution of the target variable

+Transformation of categorical variables into dummies

+Scaling of continuous variables

+Splitting the dataset (train/test)

 <h3>3 - Configuration of the Dataiku Flow</h3>